Professor X: Deadly Genesis

-Xavier returns when Cyclops' and Havok's long-lost brother, Vulcan, is revived by the Collective energy released as a result of the "House of M" incident.
-Vulcan then attacks the X-Men.
-Xavier, now depowered but able to walk in the wake of "House of M", reveals that he had gathered and trained another team of X-Men (this one composed of students of Dr. Moira MacTaggert) sometime between the original team and the new X-Men team introduced in Giant Size X-Men #1.
-This team included Vulcan as a member.
-Like the "Giant Size" X-Men team, McTaggert's former students were sent to rescue the original X-Men from Krakoa, the living island.
-However, after rescuing Cyclops, McTaggert's former students were seemingly killed.
-Upon Cyclops' return, Xavier removed Cyclops' memories of the death of Vulcan and his teammates and began assembling the "Giant Size" X-Men.
-Vulcan skirmishes with the X-Men and eventually flees into space.
+Cyclops' and Havok's brother, Vulcan, is revived by the energy released as a result of the "House of M" incident.
+Xavier, now depowered but able to walk in the wake of "House of M", reveals that he had gathered and trained another team of X-Men sometime between the original team and the new X-Men team introduced in Giant-Size X-Men.
+Like the "Giant Size" X-Men team, McTaggert's former students were sent to rescue the original X-Men from Krakoa.
+After rescuing Cyclops, McTaggert's former students were seemingly killed, with Vulcan surviving.

-In spite of Cyclops' feelings, Xavier forms a new team including Havok and Darwin, the lone other survivors of Moira's students.
+In spite of Cyclops' feelings, Xavier forms a new team with Havok and Darwin.
 Xavier seeks to confront Vulcan before he can enact his vengeance against the Shi'ar empire, which killed Vulcan's mother.
-While en route to the Shi'ar homeworld, Xavier is abducted and is later thrown into the M'Kraan Crystal by Vulcan.
-Darwin follows Xavier into the crystal and pulls Xavier out.
-This somehow restores Xavier's lost telepathy.
-With help from his longtime lover, Lilandra, Xavier escapes back to Earth with several of his X-Men.
+While en route to the Shi'ar homeworld, Xavier is abducted and is later thrown into the M'Kraan Crystal by Vulcan, restoring his powers.

-Upon Xavier's return to Earth, as seen in the World War Hulk storyline, he begins to search for lost mutants such as Magneto.
-Charles' search for more mutants is interrupted by the Hulk, who was sent into extraterrestrial exile by the Illuminati, a group of powerful superbeings to which Xavier belongs.
-Xavier had no part in (and did not know of) the Hulk exile decision, but Xavier admits to Hulk that he would have concurred to a temporary exile so Bruce Banner could be cured of transforming into the Hulk.
-However, he also tells the Hulk he would not have agreed to permanent exile.
-Xavier attempts to surrender to the Hulk, but after viewing the X-Mansion's large graveyard dedicated to post-M-Day mutant deaths, The Hulk concludes the mutants have suffered enough and leaves the Mansion grounds on his own accord.
-While the X-Men tend to the wounded, Cyclops finally forgives Professor X.